Trusted WordPress tutorials, when you need them most.

 You can set up the scanner to run in different modes.
 Some scan options are only available with the premium version.

-Wordfence scanner can also check your plugin and themes to match the repository version.
+The Wordfence scanner can also check your plugin and themes to ensure they match the repository version.

 Sucuri Malware Scanner

-Sucuri Malware scanner uses Sucuri’s Sitecheck API.
+The Sucuri malware scanner uses Sucuri’s Sitecheck API.
 This API automatically checks your site against multiple safe-browsing APIs to ensure that your website is not blacklisted.

 It automatically checks the integrity of your core WordPress files to make sure that they are not modified.

-You can customize the scan settings from Sucuri Security » Settings page and clicking on the scanner tab.
+You can customize the scan settings in the ‘Scanner’ tab on the Sucuri Security » Settings page.

 Winner: Sucuri